BillOfSaleNow

 How long do I have to transfer the personal watercraft title in West Virginia?

-Title transfer must be completed within 30 days of the sale date.
+As of 2026, West Virginia requires title transfer within 30 days of the sale date.
 Failing to transfer the title on time can result in late fees and may leave the seller liable for tickets or incidents involving the personal watercraft.
 The seller should also notify the West Virginia DMV of the sale to release liability.

 Can a handwritten personal watercraft bill of sale be used in West Virginia?

 Yes.
-A handwritten bill of sale is generally valid in West Virginia as long as it includes all required information — both parties' names and addresses, VIN, sale price, date of sale, and signatures.
+A handwritten bill of sale is generally valid in West Virginia as long as it includes all required information — both parties' full legal names and addresses, HIN and vessel registration, sale price, date of sale, and signatures.
 However, a typed or generated document reduces the risk of errors, omissions, and disputes, and is easier to present at the DMV.
+Most DMV rejections of private-party bills of sale stem from missing fields — particularly the odometer reading or a missing seller address.

 Who pays sales tax when selling a personal watercraft privately in West Virginia?